earthlab/earthlab.github.io/org/earth-analytics/week-2.md

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week 2!

 Welcome to week two of Earth Analytics!
 In week 2 we will learn how to work with data in `R` and `Rstudio`.
-We will also dig deeper into the 2013 Colorado floods.
+We will also learn how to work with data collected by in situ sensor networks including the USGS stream gage network data and NOAA / National Weather Service precipitation data.
+These data are collected through time and thus require knowledge of both working with date fields, dealing with missing data and also efficient plotting and subsetting of large datasets.
+All of the data we work with are for the Boulder region and can be used to quantify drivers of the 2013 flood event.

 ### In Class Lessons
 * [In Class](/course-materials/earth-analytics/week-2/get-to-know-r/)